grab/engineering-blog/_posts/2020-01-07-plumbing-at-scale.md

 Event sourcing is a building block on which architectural patterns such as Command Query Responsibility Segregation[^3], serverless systems, and stream processing pipelines are built.

 ## The Case For Stream Processing
-Below are some use cases serviced by stream processing, built on event sourcing.
+Here are some use cases serviced by stream processing, built on event sourcing.

 #### Asynchronous State Management
 A pub-sub system allows for change events from one service to be fanned out to multiple interested subscribers without letting any one subscriber block the progress of others.
 Abstracting the event log and centralising it democratises access to this log to all back-end services.
 It enables the back-end services to apply changes from this centralised log to their own state, independent of downstream services, and/or publish their state changes to it.